 “It was the journey,” says art historian, Hikmet Sidney Loe in an interview for the Utah Museum of Fine Arts.
 Anyone who has ever travelled to see Robert Smithson’s Spiral Jetty in Utah cannot deny experiencing this same sentiment.
-This intriguing, living sculpture on the rose-tinted North Arm of Great Salt Lake, may start out as the endgame for a short road trip out of Salt Lake City, but the journey to get there forms the greater part of its beauty.
+This intriguing, Land Art on the rose-tinted North Arm of Great Salt Lake, may start out as the endgame for a short road trip out of Salt Lake City.
+However, the journey to get there forms the greater part of its beauty!

 Table of contents

 Robert Smithson’s Spiral Jetty is an example of Land Art, a movement that burgeoned in the US during the 1960s.
 The movement was otherwise known as Earth Art, Environmental Art or Ephemeral Art.
 It was a rebellion for some artists and more of an environmental statement for others.

 Artists wanted to break out of commercial art scene of galleries and museums.
 They wanted to create pieces that drew attention to the natural environment–artworks that were an all-encompassing experience for the viewer.
 Artists of the movement created largescale outdoor works.
 They used materials found in the environment where the art was set.
 Thus, they redefined the idea of “working in plein air”.

 Spiral Jetty is an earthwork sculpture created in 1970 by renowned Land Artist, Robert Smithson.
 The basalt groin extends off a seemingly deserted northern shore of Great Salt Lake at Rozel Point.
 The location is a couple of hours drive from downtown Salt Lake City.

 Not long after the work was completed Spiral Jetty was submerged by rising water levels.
 It remained that way for the best part of thirty years.
 In 2002, the onset of a drought revealed the piece again.